-Now running in comparison to jumping off a high platform is a minor impact, however overtime these micro traumas can result in serious foot pain and lower limb pathology.
+Now running in comparison to jumping off a high platform is a minor impact, however, overtime these microtraumas can result in serious foot pain and lower limb pathology.
 This is because running places 4-7 times our body weight through our joints.
-Which is why it may be more beneficial for our joints to run with a toe to heel technique.
+This is why it may be more beneficial for our joints to run with a toe to heel technique.

 In toe to heel running both forms of eccentric (lengthening) and concentric (shortening) contractions are taking place, as the calf muscle stretches to decelerate the lowering of the heel and then contracts again to lift the foot and repeat the process.

-The reason for this is because the calf muscle is a slow twitch muscle fiber and can cope with longer duration of activity.
+The reason for this is that the calf muscle is a slow-twitch muscle fibre and can cope with a longer duration of activity.
 Our Tibialis Anterior muscle at the front of the leg, to lift the forefoot is a fast twitch muscle fiber.
-Therefore it will fatigue quicker over longer distances, resulting in shin splints, if needing to work harder, such as in a heel to toe running style.
+Therefore it will fatigue quicker over longer distances, resulting in shin splints, if needing to work harder, such as in a heel-to-toe running style.

 When running, similarly to a kangaroo jumping this motion should look easy and efficient with minimal impact observed.
 This is because the stretching (eccentric contraction) of the Achilles Tendon when jumping allows the storage of this elastic energy to increase power and efficiency.